'Entrenched literacy problem': Bay of Plenty adults seeking literacy help doubles in four years

 "A more educated population of adults could help to lift economic prosperity and social cohesion."

-She said those who left school early should know that things are very different now.
+She said those who left school early in their life should know things were very different now.

 "Learning environments and teaching practices today are much more inclusive and diverse than they used to be.